sreevardhanreddi/bhagavad-gita-backend/README.md

 </p>

 <h3 align="center">
-  Backend code for BhagavadGita.io which is an built for Gita readers by Gita readers.
+  Backend code for BhagavadGita.io which is an app built for Gita readers by Gita readers.
 </h2>

 <p align="center">